hassanaitnacer/tailwix/README.md

 ## Motivation

-Ever struggled with choosing and managing colors for your website when switching between dark and light mode, finding yourself spreading the `:dark` variant across all of your files?
+Ever struggled with choosing and managing colors for your website when switching between dark and light mode, finding yourself spreading the `dark` variant across all of your files?
 I have, which is why I created this package to make this simpler.
 It combines all the features of Tailwind CSS with a big and REALLY AWESOME collection of colors from Radix.

 ## Features